PecPocket/PecPocket/backend/Backend Documentation.md

     {
         "code" : x
     }
-    x -> 200 if addition of auth is successful x -> 405 if auth of respective SID already exists
+    x -> 200 if addition of Auth is successful x -> 405 if Auth of respective SID already exists

  ## 8. To Update Auth

-    href - ../auth/<SID> -- [PUT]
+    href - ../Auth/<SID> -- [PUT]
     body -
     {
       "SID" : sid,
-      "auth" : newAuth
+      "Auth" : newAuth
     }
     newAuth can be 1 or 2
     for newAuth = 0, entry is not added in the Auth Table